 Once you start your child in a self-taught curriculum the easier your homeschool experience will be for you and your child.

-Let’s be frank if a child can navigate youtube or an Xbox console then a child can navigate a video-based reading program.
+Let’s be frank for a moment, if your child can navigate youtube or an Xbox console then your child can navigate a video-based reading program.

 Below are a few steps to consider doing when using the Ron Paul Reading Curriculum:

 1. Have the video ready to go